tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### *PBFT Variants*

 PoW suffers from non-finality, that is a block appended to a blockchain is not confirmed until it is extended by many other blocks.
-Even then, its existence in the blockchain is only probablistic.
+Even then, its existence in the blockchain is only probabilistic.
 For example, eclipse attacks on Bitcoin exploit this probabilistic guarantee to allow double spending.
 In contrast, the original PBFT protocol is deterministic. [[10]]

-### *Deterministic and Non-Deterministic Procotols*
+### *Deterministic and Non-Deterministic Protocols*

 Deterministic, bounded Byzantine agreement relies on consensus being finalized for each epoch before moving to the next one ensuring that there is some safety about a consensus reference point prior to continuing.
 If instead you allow an unbound number of consensus agreement within the same epoch, then there is no overall consensus reference point with which to declare finality and thus safety is compromised. [[8]]